 - Financial Aid/Student Scholarships

 It's important to note that any gift made to Georgetown Law by an alumnus/alumna at a participating firm (between July 1st and June 30th) counts for Law Firm Challenge credit.

 At the end of the competition, the names of the firms that reach 100% alumni participation are engraved on a plaque that's displayed outside the Office of Career Services.
 The names of the firms that raise the most money for the Law Center (in their respective groups) are engraved on a trophy that's kept in the Law Alumni Lounge.
 All donors are recognized on the Georgetown Law website.

-For more information about the Law Firm Challenge, please contact Dave Stone, Associate Director of the Law Annual Fund at 202-662-9375 or email@example.com.
+For more information about the Law Firm Challenge, please contact Mary Palmer at firstname.lastname@example.org or 202-662-9375.

 To make a gift online for Law Firm Challenge credit, CLICK HERE.

 A Message from the Law Firm Challenge Chair

 I've served as a Law Firm Challenge agent for over ten years.
 In that time, I've seen firsthand how philanthropy makes a difference at Georgetown Law.
 Giving through the Challenge benefits many of the institution's most important initiatives.
 Also, our participation as alumni demonstrates commitment to Georgetown, shows gratitude for the fine education we received and sets an example for others.
 On behalf of myself and the entire Law Center community, thank you for your continued support.